Connect with others who understand.

 For some, alcohol may be an enjoyable aspect of life and a key part of celebrating special occasions.
 For others, alcohol may provide a way to cope with stress.
 Regardless of your relationship with alcohol, consuming it comes with its own precautions.
 If you’re living with psoriasis, you’ll need to be mindful of additional health considerations, including alcohol’s effect on your symptoms and treatment.

-Psoriasis is a skin disease that occurs when the immune system attacks healthy tissue, leading to overactive skin production and buildup.
-The cause of this response remains unknown, although many experts believe that environmental factors — including alcohol consumption — can trigger or worsen psoriasis.
+Psoriasis is a skin disease that occurs when the immune system attacks healthy tissue, leading to rapid skin cell production and buildup.
+The cause of psoriasis remains unknown, although many experts believe that environmental factors — including alcohol — can trigger or worsen it.

 1. People With Psoriasis Tend To Drink More Than Average